LeapFrog Investments: Foundation

+Funds & Strategy growth

-LeapFrog owns significant stakes in companies in Ghana, Kenya, Nigeria, South Africa, Thailand, Indonesia, Sri Lanka and India.
+LeapFrog owns significant stakes in companies across Ghana, Kenya, Nigeria, South Africa, Thailand, Indonesia, Sri Lanka and India, among others.

 It raised its first fund of $135 million in 2009 to invest in insurance and related financial services companies.
 In September 2013, LeapFrog Investments launched its second fund, raising $204 million USD initially, and in 2014 it announced the fund was oversubscribed at $400 million USD.
 Overseas Private Investment Corporation (OPIC), the U.S. government’s development finance institution, committed to invest up to $200 million USD in December 2015, the largest investment commitment historically by OPIC to any impact fund manager.
 In January 2016, Prudential Financial invested $350 million USD with the firm.

-LeapFrog consulted on the creation of the Operating Principles for Impact Management in Partnership with the IFC and World Bank in 2018.
-The nine principles were created to set a basic market standard for impact investing and serve as a guide to deployment of capital by institutional investors.
-In 2019, LeapFrog became the first impact investor globally to announce the results of an independent audit of its impact against the Operating Principles for Impact Management.
-LeapFrog was deemed an "exemplification of industry best practice" with its impact measurement and management systems assessed as reaching "an advanced level of alignment across the board for all nine of the Principles".